a safer space

 What is Safer space?

 Safer Space is a place for conversation.
 It is like a group of people meeting for lunch.
 We are there to learn from each other, to digest and to take a break.
 We are curious and conversational rather than combative, recognising our shared interest.
 It is a practical solidarity which works for each of us.
+Akin to the the football game in no man's land on Christmas day in WW1.
+A cessation of hostilities that allows new helpful things to happen.
+A Safer Space.

 Safer space is based on my clinical experience of, and evidence for, effective therapeutic groups.
-This experience includes devising, facilitating, clinically governing and being a member of, therapeutic groups across my twenty three year career in mental health.
+This experience includes devising, facilitating, clinically governing and being a member of, therapeutic groups across my twenty five year career in mental health.
 These therapeutic groups have been in high secure settings, psychiatric wards, charitable organisations and the community.
 The focus of groups I have worked in include anger, anxiety management, self advocacy, intensive outpatient addiction rehabilitation, open addiction groups, ward talking groups, therapeutic music groups and community talking groups.
 I bring all this experience to Safer Space to create a therapeutic experience for you.

 So I invite you to join our therapeutic group today, and discover a safer space to talk and be you.
 CLICK HERE.